 - The AVMSD is a minimum harmonisation Directive.
 This means that Member States are free to choose the most appropriate means to achieve the EU objectives at the national level and that they can put in place stricter rules at the national level provided that those rules are consistent with the general principles of European law.

-The European Commission has initiated on 17 May 2022 a fitness check of EU consumer law.
+The European Commission initiated on 17 May 2022 a fitness check of EU consumer law.
 The fitness check aims to assess the adequacy of the existing EU consumer protection legal framework, consisting of the Unfair Commercial Practices Directive (UCPD), the Consumer Rights Directive (CRD) and the Unfair Contract Terms Directive (UCTD), to the digital context.
 Only the first of the legal acts mentioned (UCPD) has a direct impact on advertising.

 The European Commission has carried out various round of consultation since the start of the fitness check.
 EASA has contributed every time.